Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.

+1. Open the `API\Controllers\TodoListController.cs` file.
+1. Find the variable `scopeRequiredByApi` and replace its value with the name of the API scope that you have just exposed (by default `access_as_user`).

 ### Register the client app (msal-angular-spa)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.